SSPENELOPE/react-weatherapp/README.md

 # ChangeLog
 ### 4/2/2023 :
+* Updated previously viewed logic to only allow 5 previously viewed cities, this a large list from cluttering the screen

 * Added password validation to force users to input a more "secure" password.

 * Added a function to check against the database to ensure the "username" is unique, and that the email they are signing up with does not already exist.